stuij/gba-llvm-devkit/docs/Debugging.md

 Arm and is the option most people should choose.

-If you are developing the toolchain itself and making changes to LLDB, you can manually install the `lldb-vscode` plugin by following the instructions [here](https://github.com/llvm/llvm-project/tree/main/lldb/tools/lldb-vscode#installation-for-visual-studio-code).
-Using the `lldb-vscode` binary from this toolchain.
+If you are developing the toolchain itself and making changes to LLDB, you can manually install the `lldb-dap` plugin by following the instructions [here](https://github.com/llvm/llvm-project/tree/main/lldb/tools/lldb-dap#installation-for-visual-studio-code).
+Using the `lldb-dap` binary from this toolchain.

 I will talk about both plugins here as they share a lot of the same